A lot or a little?

 What parents need to know

 Parents need to know that Funniest Wins features comedians performing their acts on stage and on social media in hopes of winning money and an online comedy show.
 It features lots of strong language (curses bleeped), innuendo, and fake violence, as well as smoking and some staged drinking.
 It also offers interesting insight into what goes into the art of comedy and how it is to transition from stand-up to various digital forms.
-The overall series is a promotional series for Marlon Wayans' digital channel, WhattheFunny.com.
+The overall series is a promotional vehicle for Marlon Wayans' digital channel, WhattheFunny.com.

 What's the story?